christopher-jones-nz/ChristopherGame/README.md

 Link to full video: https://youtu.be/uQjDRsXIGmM

+## How to Install and Run
+1. clone the repo
+2. open unity hub
+3. add project from disk
+4. open project in unity hub
+5. load the scene from the asset folder
+6. click play button

 ## How to Play
 1. use left and right arrow keys or a and d keys to move left and right
 2. use spacebar to jump